joshbegley/nyt-latest/README.md

 `Get ready for the men's NCAA Tournament with preview capsules on all 68 teams in the field, featuring strengths, weaknesses and more.`\
 https://nytimes.com/athletic/6182297/2025/03/16/march-madness-2025-team-preview-big-board/

-**With Deportations to El Salvador, Trump May Have Defied a Judge’s Order**\
+**With Deportations, Trump Steps Closer to Showdown With Judicial Branch**\
-`“Oopsie … Too late,” El Salvador’s president said, mocking a court order that deportation flights turn back to the United States.
+`“Oopsie … Too late,” El Salvador’s president said, mocking a court order that deportation flights to his country turn back to the United States.
 Top administration officials thanked him.`\
 https://nytimes.com/2025/03/16/us/constitutional-crisis.html

 **Slick Watts, N.B.A.
 Fan Favorite and Headband Pioneer, Dies at 73**\